traefik/traefik/docs/configuration/api.md

 ### Custom Path

-You can defined a custom path like that:
+You can define a custom path like this:

 ```toml
 defaultEntryPoints = ["http"]